MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

 ---

-# Analyze data with Kusto
+# Get started with Real-Time Analytics in Microsoft Fabric

 Microsoft Fabric provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
 Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.